Transport in Jerusalem: Trains

 Israel Railways operates two separate train lines to Jerusalem.
 The main line is the new high-speed rail link, which opened in 2018, with an expected transit time from Tel Aviv of about 30 minutes.
 It runs from Tel Aviv to Jerusalem via Ben Gurion Airport and terminates at a new underground station, Jerusalem–Yitzhak Navon railway station, located between the Jerusalem Central Bus Station and the International Convention Center.

 The older line goes from Bet Shemesh to Southern Jerusalem with 2 stops: Jerusalem Malha near the Malha Mall and Jerusalem Biblical Zoo.
 This line was originally part of the Jaffa–Jerusalem railway, which opened in 1892.
 It was out of use for seven years because of deteriorating conditions and was restored on April 9, 2005.
 Jerusalem Malha is a new station which replaces the historical Khan Station at Remez Square near the Old City.

 Light rail

 The first line of the Jerusalem Light Rail network was completed in 2010 with the erection of Santiago Calatrava's Chords Bridge over Jaffa Road.
 The first line began operating from Pisgat Ze'ev in the northeast, through French Hill and Jaffa Road to the Central Bus Station and the southwestern neighborhoods.
 The line was fully operational by late 2011, after several delays, with 14 trains and a maximum headway of 12 minutes.
+Extensions of the line are expected to open in 2025 after significant delays to Hadassa Ein Kerem Hospital in the west and to the Neve Yaakov neighborhood in the north.
+Additional lines have been planned from the southern neighborhood of Gilo to the Hebrew University Mount Scopus Campus via Givat Ram and the entrance to the city (Green Line) and from Gilo to Mount Hotzvim via the City Center and Meah Shearim (Blue Line).